alecthomas/gometalinter/README.md

 Gometalinter also supports the commonly seen `<path>/...` recursive path format.
-Note that this can be *very* slow.
+Note that this can be *very* slow, and you may need to increase the linter `--deadline` to allow linters to complete.

 ## FAQ